ALTIS: Modernizing GPGPU Benchmarking

-Developed in 2010, SHOC is a suite of benchmarks for heterogeneous computing platforms.
-Unlike Rodinia, SHOC is divided into two primary categories: stress tests and performance tests.
-The stress tests use computationally demanding kernels to identify devices with bad memory, insufficient cooling, and other device component related issues.
-Performances tests, on the other hand, concentrate on synthetic kernels and common parallel algorithms.

-All SHOC applications runn within a unified framework which accepts user-specified testing parameters such as number of iterations to run.
-Detailed metrics, including floating point operations per second (FLOPS), can also be recorded.
-These features are very useful for evaluating performances.
+\paragraphbe{SHOC.} Developed in 2010, SHOC\cite{Danalis:2010:SHC:1735688.1735702} differs from Rodinia by dividing workloads into two primary categories: stress/functional tests and performance tests.
+Stress tests use computationally demanding kernels to identify devices with bad memory, insufficient cooling, and other device component problems.
+Performance tests, on the other hand, focus on synthetic kernels and a handful of common parallel algorithms.
+SHOC applications run in a framework which accepts user-specified parameters (e.g. number of iterations), and metrics, such as floating point operations per second, are recorded.

-However, many programs in SHOC are just basic parallel algorithms, which may only be a subset of routines used in more common and more complex applications.
-Even though SHOC covers a variety of dwarfs, it doesn't represent the complexity present in real-world applications.
-Similar to Rodinia, SHOC was written at a time when newer software and hardware features weren't available.
+Many programs in SHOC are basic parallel algorithms, reflecting an ever-shrinking subset of algorithms actually used in more modern applications.
+SHOC covers a variety of the Berkeley dwarfs, but does not capture the evolution or complexity of modern applications.
+Like Rodinia, SHOC was written when software and hardware features were more limited.

-\autoref{fig:shoc} shows GPU resource utilization and standard variance for each application in SHOC.
-All metrics are collected using the largest preset data size available.

-Unlike Rodinia, the utilization rate no longer exhibits a fixed pattern but varies over a diverse range.
-This is because SHOC consists of microbenchmarks that target specific hardware components.
-However, most components are not fully stressed to maximum capacity.